Section Scheduling at USC

-The Venue Guide located on the home page for the USC Office of Protocol & University Events allows you to view details on alternate spaces on campus.
+Visit the Venue Guide on the USC Office of Protocol & University Events homepage for details about alternate spaces on campus.

 How do I list a course on the Courses of Interest page of the Schedule of Classes?

-You must submit the Courses of Interest Request Form to the Registrar's Office according to the dates specified in the events table above.
+You must submit the Courses of Interest Request Form to the Registrar's office according to the dates specified in the Events timeline above.